A Variational Approach to Bayesian Phylogenetic Inference: Variational Bayesian Phylogenetic Inference

 with the same importance weights $\tilde{w}^j$ as in \eqref{eq:vimco} (a detailed derivation can be found in Appendix C).
 This can be viewed as a multi-sample generalization of the wake-sleep algorithm \citep{WS} and was first used in the \emph{reweighted wake-sleep} algorithm \citep{RWS} for training deep generative models.
 We therefore call the gradient estimator in \eqref{eq:rwsgrad} the RWS estimator.
 Like the VIMCO estimator, the RWS estimator also provides gradients for the branch lengths.
 However, we find in practice the gradient estimator in \eqref{eq:reparaestimator} that uses the reparameterization trick is more useful and often leads to faster convergence, although it uses a different optimization objective.
 A better understanding of this phenomenon would be an interesting subject of future research.

-All stochastic gradient estimators introduced above can be used in conjunction with stochastic optimization methods such as SGA or some of its adaptive variants (e.g. Adam \citep{ADAM}) to maximize the lower bounds.
+All stochastic gradient estimators introduced above can be used in conjunction with stochastic optimization methods such as stochastic gradient ascent (SGA) \citep{SGA} or some of its adaptive variants (e.g. Adam \citep{ADAM}) to maximize the lower bounds.
 See algorithm \ref{alg:vbpi} below for a basic variational Bayesian phylogenetic inference (VBPI) approach.
+In the experiments, we will use the VIMCO estimator and RWS estimator for the tree topology parameter $\bm{\phi}$ and the reparameterization trick for the branch length parameter $\bm{\psi}$.